 - Organisations, as above, that accept Integral’s philosophy of work, its shared core values, vision, quality standards and any other Integral Board agreements.

 - National Christian relief and development organisations which fund projects beyond their national borders.

 Relief Priority: In addition, priority will be given to potential new members who can actively support Integral’s relief strategy, including strategies and actions to build on relief work toward longer-term development.

 No. Integral only works through its Members.
-Integral Members run and support projects in over 80 countries around the world in a broad range of sectors.
+Integral Members run and support projects in over 100 countries, across 40 sectors, and have a network of over 650 local partners.

 Integral is funded through Membership fees.

 The Integral Disaster Response would be initiated if two or more Integral Members are responding.
 The aim of Integral in times of disasters is to co-ordinate responses to ensure Members don’t duplicate efforts, making sure all aspects of the disaster are covered and acted upon.